 - Wear loose-fitting clothes, preferably made of cotton or other natural materials

-- If you have a severe case of ringworm, your doctor may prescribe oral pills or injection to treat the fungus.
+- If you have a severe case of ringworm, your doctor may prescribe oral pills or injections to treat the fungus.